-''' define term on(x=2 and process("inetd","running")) action assert good==process("inetd","running"),process("nb","stopped"); '''
+''' define foo on(x=2 and process("inetd","running")) action assert good==process("inetd","running"),process("nb","stopped"); '''

-The reason process("nb","stopped") is not a node condition is because it is not part of a cell expression.
-In this case, it is a node assertion instead.
+The reason process("nb", "stopped") is not a formula is because it is not specified within the context of a formula.
+In this case, it is a node function call within an assertion context.
+It may be helpful to think of the syntax of a node function call as a sentence that can be used as an assertion or a question-like people sometimes do with tonal inflextion.
+In